Trouble (band): New singers and The Distortion Field (2008–present)

-In May 2008, it was announced that Eric Wagner has left the band and had been replaced by Kory Clarke of Warrior Soul.
+In May 2008, it was announced that Eric Wagner had left the band and had been replaced by Kory Clarke of Warrior Soul.
 Jeff Olson also announced his departure from the band in July 2008 to continue with his own band, Retro Grave.
 Olson's last show with Trouble was, coincidentally, at a rock club called, "The End" in Memphis, Tenn.
 Olson was replaced by Wet Animal's Mark Lira for the band's upcoming U.S. East Coast tour.

 In a September 2008 interview with Rock N Roll Experience, guitarist Rick Wartell mentioned that Trouble had written "eight or nine songs" for their next album, and would begin recording it after touring.
 When asked which direction is the new music going in, Wartell replied, "I know people have said this a million times and I know you've heard this a million times, but it's pretty fucking heavy, let's put it that way!
 The music end of it that Bruce [Franklin, guitar] and I are writing is getting heavier and heavier...it's getting heavier, and then we want Kory to incorporate his style into what we are doing, that's basically all that we really want out of this."

 On November 18, 2008, Trouble announced, via their website, that they were in the process of writing songs for an album that would likely be released in the summer of 2009.
 A live bootleg recording featuring the new line-up was released via the band's website in 2008, then worldwide by Escapi Music about one year later.
 On March 4, 2009, Trouble revealed on their website that the new album would tentatively be called The Dark Riff.
 On September 9, 2010, the band announced that they are "getting ready for the studio now.
 [We] have been making preliminary recordings and working out things to bring the best possible Trouble release."
 Bruce Franklin later said in a 2009 interview that The Dark Riff would not be the title of the forthcoming album.